Tuesday, December 30, 2025

-Working at a nightclubs I met a lot of people.
+Working at nightclubs I met a lot of people.
 The good, the bad, and in-between.
 Famous, infamous, and nobodies.
 Sometimes I had no idea who was who.
 I tried to stop Mick Jagger from entering Hurrah.
-He was wearing a beard.
+A beard hid his face.
 His bodyguard Tony steered me right.
-I refused Meryl Strep entry to the Mudd Club on orders from the owner, Steve Maas.
+I later refused Meryl Strep entry to the Mudd Club on orders from the owner, Steve Maas.
 It wasn't hard.
 I didn't like her in THE FRENCH LIEUTENANT'S WOMAN.
-In Paris at Le Reve I came to the door to find an old boxer arguing with the cashier about free admission to the dance club.
-I asked him why he and his two lady friends should enter without paying and he responded by insulting the land of my birth.

 "Putain Amerlot."

-"Fucking Americans."
-I told him to leave, "And take those two old doormats with you."
+"And take those two old doormats with you."

 "Explain to me why you threw out Brigitte Bardot."